 Exchange rates can be found in a number of different places, ranging from commercial banks to specialty websites like XE.com.
 Travelers looking for simple conversions can often find rates posted at airports or local banks, while international investors trading in the foreign exchange ("forex") market can look towards their trading platform for real-time information.

 Quotes themselves are always given in pairs since currency values are always relative to one another.
-Not surprisingly, the U.S. dollar and euro are the two most commonly quoted currencies given their status as a reserve currency at many global central banks.
+Not surprisingly, the U.S. dollar and euro are the two most commonly quoted currencies given their status as reserve currencies at many global central banks.
 The most popular currency pair is, therefore, the EUR/USD, which is the number of dollars needed to purchase one euro.

 It's also worth noting that many airport currency exchangers generate revenue by charging a wider spread between the currencies.
 In the words, they don't charge an outright 'commission' or 'fee', but they make money by exaggerating the exchange rate differences.
 Most consumers can get the best deals by exchanging currencies through their local or foreign banks that offer the most attractive and fair exchanges rages.